linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/BUS 35130 SPRING 2024 SOLUTION TO HOMEWORK 1.md

 | Total                                 | 0.08451                              | Total    | 0.25403             |             |          |
 |

 1. The swaption uses a similar strategy.
-We have to compute the LIBOR curve up to year 5 in order to compute the discounts Z(0,   Ti),   as described in previous point.
+We have to compute the [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] curve up to year 5 in order to compute the discounts Z(0,   Ti),   as described in previous point.
 1. From the teaching notes,   we have to compute the quantity
 $$A=\Delta\sum_{i=5}^{24}Z(0,  T_{i})$$
 and then use Black's formula as in the teaching notes.
 The next table shows the calculations